neogeographica/chaintool/docs/overview.rst

 Invoking chaintool
 ------------------

-Let's now talk about the general syntax of running the :command:`chaintool` executable.
+Let's now talk about the general syntax of running the ``chaintool`` executable.
 Broadly speaking a chaintool invocation will look like this:

 .. code-block:: none

    chaintool <commandgroup> <operation> [flag flag ...] [argument argument ...]

-The "commandgroup" identifies a group of related tasks, while the "operation" is a specific task.
+The `<commandgroup>` identifies a group of related tasks, while the `<operation>` is a specific task.
 In some cases a commandgroup only does one thing, so there are no "operations" to choose among; in those cases the invocation would look like this:

 .. code-block:: none